 The best things to do and see while you’re there

-There are a tonne of fun, adventurous, relaxing and enjoyable things to do and see in Bintan.
+There’s a tonne of fun, adventurous, relaxing and enjoyable things to do and see in Bintan.
 Here’s a look at a few of the very best:

 - Explore Senggarang Village and visit the majestic Banyan Tree Temple, consumed by a 200-year-old tree straight out of a fairytale